squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 jane
 jim
 }}}

-== I want to authorize users depending on their MS Windows group memberships == There is an excellent resource over at http://workaround.org/moin/SquidLdap on how to use LDAP-based group membership checking.
+== I want to authorize users depending on their MS Windows group memberships == There is an excellent resource over at http://workaround.org/squid-ldap on how to use LDAP-based group membership checking.
+\
+Also the [[ConfigExamples/Authenticate/Ldap| LDAP]] or [[ConfigExamples/Authenticate/WindowsActiveDirectory|Active Directory]] config example]] here in the squid wiki might prove useful.

 == Maximum length of an acl name ==
 By default the maximum length of an ACL name is 32-1 = 31 characters, but it can be changed by editing the source: in ''defines.h''